devsecops/bootcamp/Week-1/FAQ.md

 ## Q: What are the best practices regarding users, and how do you help prevent users from being the biggest threat to a system's security?

 ## Q: How do you balance operational needs and security?
+Security is a balance for creation and maintainance.
+Making tradeoffs is part of all decisions that need to be made.
+This essentially starts with identifying your workload and understanding its dimensions plus their importance.
+Do you need to support usability? trust?
+In other words, understanding what is important can help with the priority of requirements and how to balance needs.
+With relationship to Security, Operations comes from supporting a workload and its security requirements.
+Controls must get built into a workload as part of its general constraints along with operational constraints.
+Treating the workload for survivability is typically the way to balance these two disciplines.
+Security issues happen more frequently than is discussed in the industry.
+If you can imagine security as a frailty consideration then it may be easier to consider.
+As an Operations engineer it would be useful to know how often you are seeing security exploits being attempted and whether the workload is susceptible.
+Remember too, there are ways to test for common security problems without ever signaling the operations team or their monitoring.

 ## Q: What are flaws of traditional auditing that can be easily solved with devsecops?